webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 = 2013 WebPlatform Docs infrastructure usage and future state =

+'''NOTE''': There is a ''TLDR'' version describing software and hardware requirement available [[WPD:Infrastructure/analysis/2013-Hardware and software requirements]]

 == Introduction ==

 [http://webplatform.org/ WebPlatform Docs] is now close to a year old.
 The goal of this document is to describe the current health of the system and how we can make it better.